Alpine-DAV/ascent/src/examples/paraview-vis/README.md

   - `spack install paraview@develop+python3+mpi+osmesa~opengl2`
   - on mac use: `spack install paraview@develop+python3+mpi^python+shared` (ParaView OSMesa does not compile, conduit needs `^python+shared`)
-  - on summit `internal compiler error` for `llvm` can be solved by using lower number of nodes for instance `-j4` or even `-j1`.
-I think this depends on the load of the system.
   - for CUDA use: `spack install paraview@develop+python3+mpi+osmesa~opengl2+cuda`
 * Install Ascent
   - `spack install ascent~vtkh^python@3.7.4`